Moin Khan

-Muhammad Moin Khan (محمد معین خان; born 23 September 1971) is a Pakistani cricket administrator, coach and former cricketer, primarily a wicketkeeper-batsman, who remained a member of the Pakistani national cricket team from 1990 to 2004.
-He has also captained the Pakistani side.
+Muhammad Moin Khan (محمد معین خان; born 23 September 1971) is a Pakistani cricket administrator, coach, and former cricketer, primarily a wicket-keeper-batsman, who remained a member of the Pakistani national cricket team from 1990 to 2004.
+He was a part of the Pakistani squad which won the 1992 Cricket World Cup.
+He has also captained the Pakistani side, and led the team to be the champions of the 2000 Asia Cup.

 He made his international debut against the West Indies at Multan.

-He took over 100 catches in Test cricket, has scored over 3,000 ODI runs and taken over 200 catches in ODI cricket.
+He took over 100 catches in Test cricket, has scored over 3,000 ODI runs, and has taken over 200 catches in ODI cricket.

 He is credited with coining the name of Saqlain Mushtaq's mystery delivery that goes from leg to off, as the doosra.
 It means the "other one" in Urdu.

 Personal life

-Khan's elder son Owais married to television actress Mariam Ansari in February 2021.
+Khan's elder son Owais married television actress Mariam Ansari in February 2021.

-His younger son Azam Khan made his T20I debut for Pakistan against England in July 2021 and played for Quetta Gladiators in the PSL.
+His younger son Azam Khan made his T20I debut for Pakistan against England in July 2021 and plays for Islamabad United in the PSL.

 Cricket career

 International career

 Throughout his international career, Moin had to compete with another wicket-keeper, Rashid Latif.
-Moin kept wickets in the 1992 Cricket World Cup which Pakistan won and the 1999 Cricket World Cup where Pakistan finished runners up.
+Moin kept wickets in the 1992 Cricket World Cup which Pakistan won and the 1999 Cricket World Cup where Pakistan finished runners-up.
 Latif kept wickets in the 1996 Cricket World Cup and the 2003 Cricket World Cup.

 During the 1992 Cricket World Cup Semi-final against New Zealand, Pakistan needed 9 runs for 8 balls before Khan hit a six to make it 3 runs off 7 balls and then hit a boundary to help Pakistan set up a clash in the World Cup final with England.
-In the World Cup final, Pakistan were 249 from 50 overs with Khan not getting a chance to bat.
+In the World Cup final, Pakistan was 249 from 50 overs with Khan not getting a chance to bat.
 However, he took three catches in the match including one of Ian Botham, who went for a duck against an inswinger bowled by Wasim Akram.